 With the deadline looming, diners are flocking to all-foie-gras dinners in the Bay Area and beyond, including both "underground" events designed to foil animal rights protesters and swanky events with lots of public exposure.
 In Redwood City, the Martins West gastropub scheduled a second foie dinner this week after the first one sold out in four hours.
 Alexander's Steakhouse in San Francisco is hosting its second star-chef-studded affair at $250 a pop, with profits going to CHEFS, the Coalition for Humane and Ethical Farming.
 And an April 13 event at the upcoming Pebble Beach Food & Wine weekend invites chefs and gourmets to say "Farewell to Foie Gras" at a special luncheon, noting that the dish "may one day be as outdated as partridge or peacock."

-Until then, there are seared foie gras lobes, foie gras-infused sauces, foie gras terrines and myriad other preparations
+Until then, there are seared foie gras lobes, foie gras-infused sauces, foie gras terrines and myriad other preparations to be savored, supporters say.

 - "A person may not force feed a bird for the purpose of enlarging the bird's liver beyond normal size, or hire another person to do so."